 - Try sideways placing a bathroom trash can to elevate your feet into the squatting position.

 - You can also use your suitcase!

 This squatting position helps relax your pelvic floor muscles to empty the tank.
-If you are new here check out this article to learn more about proper pooping techniques.
+If you are new here, check out this article to learn more about proper pooping techniques.
 Make sure to avoid straining or holding your breath and exhale like you are blowing out A LOT of birthday candles.